LIZ CHI YEN LIEW was born and bred in the suburbs of North London to Singaporean parents.

 Her next show ‘Snapshots’ explored key moments in her life – first love, childhood memories, the birth of her first child, sudden death of her father – through live dance and music, collaborating with dancer/choreographer Yuyu Rau and Step Out Arts.
 Their show premiered at The Place (Resolution!
 2013), showcased at Bedford Fringe Festival and she recorded and launched her full-length album at Rich Mix in London in February 2014 to a packed house.

 Branching out to writing music for screen, she collaborated with filmmaker Suki Mok on a short film ‘Where are They From?’ exploring the stories of London-based artists Bhangra pioneer Kuljit Bhamra, novelist/filmmaker Xiaolu Guo, educator/bassist Svetlana Vassileva and Cameroonian-British artist Shiri Achu which premiered at Rich Mix in July 2014.
 More info

 One of her stand-out highlights was being invited to attend the State Banquet at Buckingham Palace (October 2014) with the Queen and 170 guests, in honour of the first state visit of the Singaporean President as a UK arts representative.
 She described the evening as “a surreal, magical and enthralling evening”.
 More details here.

-As well as her musical activities she is a member of the Musicians Union’s Equalities Committee for a number of years and was a board member of Diaspora (promoting equality in music).
+She served in the Musicians Union’s Equalities Committee for a number of years and was a board member of Diaspora (promoting equality in music).
 She teaches part-time both privately and in a music school, she’s involved in several local community music projects and is currently the Chair of Governors in a North London primary school.